calvinlamk/Inhibitory-Circuits-for-SynDev/README.md

 # Inhibitory-Circuits-for-SynDev

-This github contains sample codes for the following manuscript: TBA
+This github contains sample codes for the following manuscript: https://doi.org/10.1021/acssynbio.4c00230

 This code runs on CompuCell3D v3.7.8 which can be found at the organization's website, along with instructions.
 Instructions can also be found at the page for the original model: https://github.com/lmorsut/Lam_Morsut_GJSM